craue/TwigExtensionsBundle/README.md

 Provides a `without` filter wrapping PHP's `array_diff` function.

+## FormExtension

+Provides a mechanism to render a form several times on one page.
+This is done by cloning the form prior to rendering.

 ## StringHelperExtension

 Provides a `trailingDot` filter for ensuring that a text ends with a dot.
 This comes in handy when using error messages